Unit tests, take the wheel

 return output

-What happens when we try to read the calling code?
+While reading this function is straightforward, what happens when we try to read the calling code?

 # main.py